gzussa/javacodegen/README.md

 ```

 ##### Help
-You can also ask for help with the following command (output is currently the same as when we don't use any arguments):
+You can also ask for help with the following command (output is currently the same as when we don't use any argument or option):

 ```
 > java -jar javacodegen.jar -h